2009 Grand Prix SAR La Princesse Lalla Meryem

-The 2009 Grand Prix SAR La Princesse Lalla Meryem was a tennis tournament played on outdoor clay courts.
+The 2009 Grand Prix SAR La Princesse Lalla Meryem was a women's tennis tournament played on outdoor clay courts.
 It was the 9th edition of the Grand Prix SAR La Princesse Lalla Meryem, and was part of the International category of the 2009 WTA Tour.
-It took place in Fes, Morocco, from April 27 through May 2, 2008.
+It took place in Fes, Morocco, from 27 April through 2 May 2008.
+First-seeded Anabel Medina Garrigues won the singles title.